-- (a) access to designated "Centers of Excellence" including travel benefit: - (b) enhance benefit to include the treatment of "couples" as long as both partners are covered either as enrollee or dependent under the Empire Plan; - (c) lifetime coverage limit per individual of \$50,000; - (d) covered services: patient education/counseling, diagnostic testing, ovulation induction/hormonal therapy, surgery to enhance reproductive capability, artificial insemination and Assisted
+- (a) access to designated "Centers of Excellence" including travel benefit. - (b) enhance benefit to include the treatment of "couples" as long as both partners are covered either as enrollee or dependent under the Empire Plan. - (c) lifetime coverage limit per individual of \$50,000. - (d) effective January 1, 2020, infertility benefits will cover enrollees for a minimum of three IVF cycles per lifetime and will not be subject to the \$50,000 Lifetime Maximum.